crashoverride777/swifty-receipt-validator/README.md

 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

 To add a swift package to your project simple open your project in xCode and click File > Swift Packages > Add Package Dependency.
-Than enter `https://github.com/crashoverride777/swifty-receipt-validator.git` as the repository URL and finish the setup wizard.
+Than enter `https://github.com/crashoverride777/swifty-receipt-validator.git` as the repository URL and finish the installation wizard.

-Alternatively if you have a Framwork that requires adding SwiftyReceiptValidator as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Alternatively if you have another swift package that requires `SwiftyReceiptValidator` as a dependency it is as easy as adding it to the dependencies value of your Package.swift.
 ```swift
 dependencies: [
 .package(url: "https://github.com/crashoverride777/swifty-receipt-validator.git", from: "6.1.0")